Our expert team can provide support for additional learning needs including dyslexia, ADHD, and autism, as well as wellbeing and mental health issues.

 Students requiring additional intervention in relation to their maths and/or English will be identified via a suite of diagnostic assessments completed early in the academic year.
 Alternatively, they will be identified by their teachers and referred into the college’s School of Academic and Vocational Support.
 This school will arrange an additional needs assessment, completed by staff with appropriate expertise, depending on the student’s individual needs.

-The funding will be used to provide:
+The College will also provide:

 - Additional assessments as described above